-North Park’s RN-to-BSN degree-completion program, delivered in a blended format, offers the best of both worlds in education: You will have have face-to-face classes, with the flexibility of completing almost half of your courses online.
-In addition to the nine required nursing courses, you’ll have to complete requirements for supporting nursing coursework and the University core curriculum.
+North Park’s RN-to-BSN degree-completion program, delivered in a blended format, offers the best of both worlds in education: You will have face-to-face classes, with the flexibility of completing half of each course online.
+In addition to the nine required nursing courses, you will have to complete requirements for supporting nursing coursework and the University core curriculum.
 Most of these requirements may be met by transfer credit or testing.

 24 credits of nursing coursework

 6 credits of University core curriculum requirements or electives